zetslief/nettrace/README.md

 * [.NET Events Viewer](https://github.com/verdie-g/dotnet-events-viewer.git)

 TODO:
-- TPL
-    - [x] Parse basic events.
-    - [x] Move parsing logic into a separate project.
-    - [ ] Build tests to trigger specific TPL events.
-    - [ ] `TaskWaitBegin.ContinueWithTaskId` might contain incorrect value.
 - Explorer
-    - [ ] Create simple list of all events.
+    - [ ] Add tabs for every kind of blocks in the files.
-    - [ ] Group events by thread id.
-    - [ ] Gropu events by task id.
 - profileme:
     - [ ] Add mode that allows synchronized start - to capture full trace.
+    - [ ] Ensure it triggers all TPL events.
 - Data parsing logic should be shared between the explrer and the nettrace lib.
     - [ ] `NettraceReader.ReadUnicode` should be moved out.
+    - [ ] `MoveBy` should be moved out and mb even repalced with ranges.
+- Move types outside of the `NettraceReader`.
+It is annoying to prefix them with `NettraceReader`.

 ## Stacks